PolymerLabs/polydev/README.md

 Depending on the change you can either then close and reopen the devtools, or if you've made a change to the content-script or to element-zones, you must reload both the extension and any page you're testing it on.

-### Working on element-zones

-polydev uses the element-zones library to capture custom element stats.
-If you want to work on element-zones and see the results in polydev, then:

- 1. Run `bower link` in the element-zones directory
- 2. Run `bower link element-zones` in the polydev directory
- 3. Run `gulp` as normal